undergrad-partner-school

 Beyond the classroom, LRU offers a vibrant campus life that encourages student involvement and engagement.
 Students can participate in over 80 student clubs and organizations, including academic, cultural, and special interest groups.
 Athletics also play a significant role at LRU, with the Bears competing in the NCAA Division II South Atlantic Conference.
 The university's commitment to holistic student development is further exemplified by community service and leadership opportunities, creating well-rounded graduates prepared for success in their careers and their communities.

-Lenoir-Rhyne University is a private university located in Hickory, NC.
-Its campus spans 100 acres.
+Located in Hickory, NC and set in an urban environment, Lenoir-Rhyne University is a private university.
 This institution follows a semester-based calendar.
-It has an acceptance rate of 83%.
+It has an acceptance rate of 80%.
 The freshman retention rate at Lenoir-Rhyne University is 71% and the six-year graduation rate is 48%.

 Explore this school's profile to find out the most essential things about Lenoir-Rhyne University.